Feeds:

 By Mike Edwards

-I am convinced Jesus’ resurrection isn’t legend but others may not.
+I am not sure if Jesus was God in human form or God’s representative here on earth.
+Jesus did seem to have a lot in common what seems true about a loving God.
+Many may have stopped reading.
+It gets worse.
+I am convinced Jesus’ resurrection isn’t legend and has solid historical verification, but others may not.
 Jesus told followers He was coming back from the dead and they didn’t believe Him despite witnessing Jesus’ miracles beforehand.
-They only believed after witnessing or hearing Jesus resurrected.
-I would like to think more of us if we witness a man or woman coming back from the grave, after killed on a cross, would be convinced of their message.
-But none of us lived during biblical times.
+They only believed after seeing Jesus resurrected with their own eyes.
+I would like to think more of us if we witness a man or woman coming back from the grave, after killed on a cross, would be convinced.
+You may have to believe in the possibility of a God to begin a faith journey, but don’t let doubts you have prevent taking steps toward God.

 Mike Edwards has been writing for Done with Religion for some time and has been a great addition to the site.
 Mike also has his own site where he writes that can be found at What God May Really Be Like He can be contacted by email at: medwar2@gmail.com